Doha Corniche Masterplan

 Location Doha, Qatar | Client The State of Qatar, National Council for Art and Heritage | Architect Brune Jatsch Partners, Massie Architecture | Size 4.5 miles | Status Competition 2003 | Tags Masterplans

-The Government of Qatar, advised by the Aga Khan Trust for Culture, invited Martha Schwartz Partners and seven other internationally–known firms of urban designers, planners, landscape architects, and architects to participate in a limited competition for the regeneration and master planning of the Doha Corniche — a 7.5 kilometer (4.7 mls) crescent–shaped, eight–lane highway and belt of prestigious administrative, cultural, and commercial facilities and parks along Doha Bay.
-The competition’s stated intention was to “enhance the quality of urban living along the Corniche and to provide an international cultural and arts identity through innovative, culturally appropriate and environmentally sensitive urban planning and landscaping, highlighted by selected landmark projects of international significance.”
+The area is a 7.5 kilometer (4.7 mile) crescent–shaped, eight–lane highway and belt of prestigious administrative, cultural, and commercial facilities and parks along Doha Bay.
+The brief was to “enhance the quality of urban living along the Corniche and to provide an international cultural and arts identity through innovative, culturally appropriate and environmentally sensitive urban planning and landscaping, highlighted by selected landmark projects of international significance.”

-The “C”s link the eight major urban competition sites and are further defined by the strong, centrally–situated cross axis created by a new Central Park — future home to the proposed Parliament building — and the newly created Pleasure Islands stretching across Doha Bay into open water.
+The “C”s link the eight major urban competition sites and are further defined by the strong, centrally–situated cross axis created by a new Central Park — future home to the proposed parliament building — and the newly created Pleasure Islands stretching across Doha Bay into open water.

 Previous